JamilProg/patient_trajectory_prediction/README.md

 ## Step 3.2B : Mortality prediction

-In mortality_prediction folder, you can train and test a model whose architecture is :
+In mortality_prediction folder, you can train and test a model (K-Fold Crossvalidation) whose architecture is :

 Option 1) Fully-connected (02_FFN_mortality.py)